ibm-cloud-docs/vpc/ts-pps3.md

 Follow these steps to troubleshoot this Private Path issue:
 {: tsResolve}

-If you’re updating the actual target service without changing the load balancer, you don’t need to take any actions in Private Path service.
+If you’re updating the actual target service without changing the load balancer, you don’t need to modify Private Path service.
 Instead, update the Private Path network load balancer.
 For more information, see [Updating and deleting a Private Path service](/docs/vpc?topic=vpc-pps-ui-updating-deleting&interface=ui#pps-ui-update-target-private-path-service).